soumitradev/HPCWiki/docs/sharanga/package/spack.md

 Users can type `spack find <package name>` to find the version of the package installed.
 Note that the package version is shown after `@` in the output.

-### After submitting a job, I am getting messages like "spack: command not found\".
+### After submitting a job, I am getting messages like "spack: command not found".
 Why am I getting this message?

 Spack is sourced by the default shell `/bin/bash`.
 You may get this message if you have changed the shell to something other than `bash`.
 We request you to change the shell back to `bash` for optimal functioning.
 Users can use the `chsh` shell command to change their user shell environment back to `bash`.
 Another reason could be due to the unavailability of the desired package.